google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 and it's often tricky to stay on that "fast path".
 One key benefit that WebAssembly offers is predictable performance, even across browsers.
-The strict typing and low-level architecture allows the compiler to make stronger assumption so that WebAssembly code only has to be optimized once and will always use the “fast path”.
+The strict typing and low-level architecture allows the compiler to make stronger guarantees so that WebAssembly code only has to be optimized once and will always use the “fast path”.

 ### Writing for WebAssembly